The Dark Past: Plot

-Walker awakens Collins to suggest analyzing his dreams, and Walker agrees.
+When Walker awakens, Collins suggests analyzing his dreams, and Walker agrees.
 With Collins' guidance, Walker remembers a scene from his childhood where he hid under a table in a bar and witnessed his father being shot to death by police.
-The trauma was intensified because the young Walker had told the police where to find him, and because the boy’s hand was covered with his father's blood, which leaked through the table above him.
+The trauma was intensified because the young Walker had told the police where to find him, and because the boy's hand was covered with his father's blood, which leaked through the table above him.
 Collins tells Walker that recovering the lost memory means that his nightmares will not return and that he will no longer be able to kill.

 Meanwhile, one of the servants managed to escape and notify the police.
 The cabin is surrounded.
 Walker seems ready to shoot it out, but finds that he cannot pull the trigger, even though his fingers are no longer paralyzed.

 The flashback ends and the police detective agrees to let Collins analyze the young suspect they had been discussing.